 Science concepts are clearly identified, explained, and reviewed in both the video and the expanded lesson plans.
 Lessons might be completed in one or more days, with the time required varying from lesson to lesson.
 The number of class periods required for each lesson is generally shown under “duration” on the second or third page of the lesson plan next to a list of required materials.

 Videos are not presented in any particular order, so you can use selected videos as you wish.
-They might serve as supplements or they might provide your entire curriculum for third or fourth grade if you plan to do science only once or twice a week.
-By fifth grade, students generally need to go deeper with more written material, so consider this a supplement for fifth grade.
+They might serve as supplements or they might provide your entire curriculum for up through about fourth grade.
+By fifth grade, students generally need to go deeper with more written material, so consider this a supplement for fifth grade and above.

-Annual or monthly subscriptions can be used by the entire family, but you can begin with a 14-day free trial period.
-That should give you time to see how it works before purchasing a subscription.
+Annual subscriptions can be used by the entire family, but you can watch five videos free without registering.
+That should give you enough to see how it works before purchasing a subscription.
 (Other rates apply for schools.)

 Generation Genius science should be a great option for those who want a secular science curriculum that is lively and appealing to students.
 It still requires a bit of work on the part of parents or teachers, but it should be well worth the effort.